 RUNNER UP – TruFire Edge Buckle Foldback Archery Compound Bow Release

-The TruFire Edge Bow Release is an excellent archery release.
+The TruFire Edge Bow Release is an excellent release.
 Instead of using a V-shaped strap, it adopts a buckle design where the hunter is able to adjust the fit to suit their comfort.

 The interior is smooth and comfortable on the skin over long periods of wear and doesn’t get hot either.